Recently, I’ve been studying for my PhD Qualifying exams (update: Passed!). Which means my days have tended to look like this:

 Just like in classical computers, quantum computers have logic gates – though they’re a bit more complicated.
 Here, the wizards will look at a group of fairicorns and manipulate them into a similarly sized group of different fairicorns.
 They still use a set of rules for the manipulation, but typically the resulting fairicorns will be a different percent fairy and unicorn from before.

 Most quantum logic gates act on one or two qubits at a time.

 [If you’re skimming this piece, stop to actually read this next bit.
 It explains the heart of why quantum computers would be so powerful.]

 Let’s consider a single qubit.
 It’s x% “0”, where x = a2 + b2, and it’s y% “1,” where y = c2 + d2.

 A quantum logic gate will take a, b, c, and d as input, and output new values for a, b, c, and d.
 This will typically change the values of x and y as well.

 Each of the four variable (a, b, c, and d) is updated based on a mathematical equation specific to the logic gate.
 Like with classical logic gates, there are many different types of quantum logic gates.
 Again, we’ll examine only a couple – the “Pauli-Y gate” and the “Hadamard gate.”

-A logic gate that affects two qubits follow similar principles to those that affect one qubit.
+Quantum logic gates that affects two qubits follow similar principles to those that affect one qubit.
 Here, we have x% “00,” y% “01,” p% “10,” and q% “11.”
 Since each of those four parameters is actually composed of two separate numbers, we have eight variables in total.
-The logic gate will affect all of the eight variables, with each affected by all eight values.
+The logic gate will affect all of the eight variables, with each potentially affected by all eight original values.